giucris/yasp/README.md

 Yet Another SPark Framework

-An easy and lightweight tool for data engineering process built on top of Apache Spark.
+An easy and lightweight tool for data engineering process built on top of Apache Spark for ETL/ELT process.

 ## Introduction

-Yasp was originally created just for fun and to help data engineers (I am one of them) working with Apache Spark to reduce their pipeline development time by using a no-code/less-code approach.
+Yasp was created to help data engineers working with Apache Spark to reduce their pipeline development time by using a no-code/less-code approach.

+With Yasp you can configure an ETL/ELT job that fetch data from multiple source execute multiple transformation and write in multiple destination

 It is written in **Scala (2.11.12)** on top of **Apache Spark (2.4.7)** and managed as an **SBT (1.4.9)** multi module project.